ikhramts/Excemplate/Readme.md

 Excemplate is a simple language (and a processing system to go along with it) that allows one to create Excel document templates directly in Excel spreadsheets.

-Using Excemplate we could write in one of the cells of an Excel file
+Using Excemplate, we could write in one of the cells of an Excel file

     |getEmployeeName(32)